-How to Increase Your CREOG Exam or ABOG Qualifying Exam Score
+How to Boost Your CREOG Exam or ABOG OB/GYN Qualifying Exam Score

-This article covers two easy ways to help increase your likelihood of passing the Council on Resident Education in Obstetrics and Gynecology (CREOG) Exam and the American Board of Obstetrics and Gynecology (ABOG) Qualifying Exam.
-These two techniques are the most useful, easy to implement, and only require a little of your time.
-This means anyone can take advantage of them.
+This article covers two easy strategies to help increase your likelihood of passing the Council on Resident Education in Obstetrics and Gynecology (CREOG) Exam and the American Board of Obstetrics and Gynecology (ABOG) Qualifying Exam.
+These two techniques are useful, easy to implement, and only require a little of your time.

-The first tactic is to use a system over a couple of months to identify what you don‘t know.
+The first strategy is to identify what you don‘t know.
 Sounds easy, right?
 The key is to go through a curriculum and identify what you don’t know—not what you’re weak at—but what you don’t know.
 The second strategy is to take advantage of human error.
 Humans write tests, and humans make errors.
-This article will show you 5 easy techniques to narrow down an answer choice to either the correct answer or to a 50/50 probability, even if you don’t know anything about the topic.
-By combining these two strategies, you’ll be able to increase your CREOG Exam or ABOG Qualifying Exam score and increase the likelihood of passing the exam.
+By paying attention to five types of flaws that question writers make, you can narrow down an answer choice to either the correct answer or to a 50/50 probability, even if you don’t know anything about the topic.
+When you combine these two strategies, you’ll be able to increase your CREOG Exam or ABOG Qualifying Exam score and increase the likelihood of passing the exam.
 Let’s get started.

-As you begin to study for an OB/GYN exam, there are areas you know well and are comfortable with.
+As you begin to study for an OB/GYN exam, you’ll find that there are areas you are comfortable with.
 Maybe you have a special interest in obstetrics and feel confident about any question on postpartum hemorrhage.
 Because you are confident in obstetrics you spend less time reviewing it.
-Let’s call this one of your known knowns—you know that you know the information.
-There is very little utility in spending too much time on your known knowns when preparing for your exam.
+This is one of your known knowns—you know that you know the information.
+There is little utility in spending too much time on your known knowns when preparing for your exam.

 Once I started to focus my learning, I came across many concepts and ideas that I knew nothing about…never even heard about some of them.
 These were the unknown unknowns, a concept created by psychologists Joseph Luft and Harrington Ingham.
 It is part of their “Johari window,” a tool that helps users identify blind spots about themselves and others.